Kl4rity/QuorumP2PPayment/quorum-docker-Nnodes/Nnodes/README.md

 ## Create Ethereum accounts and *genesis.json* file

 To allow nodes to send transactions they will need some Ether.
 This is required in Quorum, even though gas is zero cost.
 For simplicity we create an account and private key for each node, and we create the genesis block such that each of the accounts is pre-cherged with a billion Ether (10^27 Wei).
+**Everything after initial balances is consensus-mechanism-specific, so we exchanged it for an Istanbul-Consensus-compatible part.**

 The Geth executable in the Docker image is used to create the accounts.
 An empty *passwords.txt* file is created which is used when unlocking the (passwordless) Ether account for each node when starting Geth in *start-node.sh*.